Indexing Techniques for Graph Reachability Queries

-To understand the second fact, consider paths $p_1$ and $p_2$, and edges $(v_2,u_1)$ and $(u_2,v_1)$, where $u_1$ and $v_1$ are vertices in $p_1$ and $v_1$ is reachable from $u_1$, and $u_2$ and $v_2$ are vertices in $p_2$ and $v_2$ is reachable from $u_2$.
-In this case, $(u_2,v_1)$ is redundant because $u_2$ can reach $v_2$, $v_2$ can reach $u_1$, and $u_1$ can reach $v_1$.
-The reachability in the path-tree graph can be processed by computing the interval labeling augmented with additional information of vertices in paths, \textit{i.e.}, computing whether the path of the source can reach the path of the target in the path-tree graph, followed by checking the positions of the vertices in each path.
-Reachability caused by non-covered edges is handled by computing the corresponding transitive closure, which is basically the approach used in dual-labeling \cite{1617443}.
+The reachability in the path-tree graph can be processed by computing the interval labeling augmented with additional information of vertices in paths.

+Reachability caused by non-covered edges is handled by computing the corresponding transitive closure, which is essentially the approach used in dual-labeling \cite{1617443}.